auth0/docs/articles/api-auth/config/using-the-management-api.md

 Update your API to parse this token out of the requests and validate them.
 For this you will need to use the **signing_secret** of the API, which is the one used for signing the `access_tokens` using the HS256 algorithm.

 You are now ready to ask Auth0 for `access_tokens` for you API.
-Navigate [here](/api-auth/asking-for-access-tokens) for details on generating access tokens or you can continue by [setting up custom scopes for your API](/api-auth/adding-scopes).
+Navigate [here](/api-auth/config/asking-for-access-tokens) for details on generating access tokens.